HtH-HacktheHood/Tech-Foundations/README.md

 ## Program Description

 In this eight-week program, learners explore the **command line/terminal** to become more familiar with navigating a computer while building fundamental coding skills via the **Python language**.
 All learners graduate with these technical skills, an introductory **Github** portfolio, and information about career pathways in technology.
 No experience is required.
-Participants will have the opportunity to hear from corporate partners and to engage in conversations with technologists from varied backgrounds.
+Participants will have the opportunity to hear from corporate partners and to engage in conversations with technologists from varied backgrounds.Our program's curriculum is grouped into four modules: **Introduction to Technology and Python**, **Python Fundamentals**, **Debugging and Testing** and **More Developer Tools**.
+More about each module can be found in the folders labeled **(M#)** above in the repository's tree.

 ## Learning Outcomes